keboola/blog/_posts/2019-11-25-accelerate-your-end-to-end-data-pipelines-with-keboola-scaffolds.md

 ![](/uploads/scaffolds1.png)

-_The scaffolds currently featured by Keboola_
+_The scaffolds currently featured in Keboola._

 ## Step by step guide of Keboola’s scaffolds